Free Ohio Arrests & Criminal Records: Search Every OH County

 Additionally, these can be obtained through court criminal record searches, state police searches, and third-party people finder services can also be utilized to search many different counties, cities, and states at once.

 In comparison, professional background checks must abide by all federal and state laws and require consent from the person being investigated.
 These verify personal information for various reasons, from employment, residency, and adoptions.
-These searches are all-encompassing and will search criminal records, including Ohio arrest records, education, credit histories, and social media.

 Furthermore, it’s important to remember that all professional background checks must abide by federal and state laws.
-These laws protect individuals against discrimination, including the Equal Employment Opportunity Commission (EEOC) and FCRA.6 The Fair Credit Reporting Act (FCRA) states that the background check report cannot be provided to anyone that doesn’t have a purpose.7
+These laws protect individuals against discrimination, including the Equal Employment Opportunity Commission (EEOC) and FCRA.6

 On top of that, there are two types of professional background checks: Level 1 and Level 2.